 There are outdoor concerts and one-day festivals all summer long in Zurich, and the month of December is given over to Christmas markets and festivities.
 Here are a few events you might want to plan a trip around:

-- Food Zurich: This 10-day festival in May at the Europaallee event center celebrates all things food.
+- Food Zurich: This 10-day festival at the Europaallee event center celebrates all things food.
 It includes more than 100-food related events, from cooking classes to chef-led cook-offs, demonstrations, and lots of sampling.

 - Street Food Festival: From early May to early June, this international festival draws the top street food purveyors from all over Europe and the world to set up trucks and stalls in a Zurich West location.